harrisonlab/quorn_rna-seq/README.md

 ## Trim data
-Trimming was performed with Trimmomatic (trim.sh, submit_trim.sh and truseq.fa should all be in same directory)
+Trimming was performed with Trimmomatic (trim.sh, submit_trim.sh and truseq.fa should all be in same directory) Around 25% - 30% of reverse reads were discarded due to adapter contamination.
+Trimmomatic was set to capture (rather than dump) unpaired forward reads.
+SE workflow to follow...

 ```shell
 counter=0